 On March 22, 2001, Amended Ohio Senate Bill 187 became law (Ohio Revised Code sections 109.574-577, 121.401, 121.402).
 The legislation's purpose is to help ensure that youth-serving organizations that place volunteers in positions requiring "unsupervised access to children on a regular basis" use appropriate screening methods.

 Churches are required to adhere to Amended Ohio Senate Bill 187.

-Personal Story: At St. John's in Grove City where I serve as Youth Ministry Coordinator it was decided that the church should make sure that it was doing everything necessary to protect children and youth at church sponsored events and to make sure that the congregation itself was taking the necessary steps to be protected from potential lawsuits.
-In addition, it was necessary to make sure St. John's was doing all it needed to do so that its insurance company would cover St. John's financially if necessary.
+Personal Story: At St. John's in Grove City where I serve as Youth Ministry Coordinator it was decided that the church should make sure that it was doing everything necessary to protect children and youth at church sponsored events.

 I quickly learned that some work needed to be done.